pillarjs/send/README.md

 Serve files relative to `path`.

+**Important:** The `root` option restricts the served path through string-level normalization only.
+It does not resolve symbolic links.
+If the served directory contains symlinks, they may resolve to files outside the root.

+Do not serve directories where untrusted users can create files or symlinks.
+If your application accepts file uploads or operates in a shared/multi-tenant environment, ensure the served directory is not writable by untrusted parties.

 ##### start

 Byte offset at which the stream starts, defaults to 0.
 The start is inclusive,